zwang1995/BayesCAMPD/README.md

-# Automated Integrated Molecular and Process Design Enabled by Bayesian Optimization
+# BayesCAMPD: Automated Integrated Molecular and Process Design Enabled by Bayesian Optimization

 This repository contains the data and scripts involved in the manuscript: